'CITGO 6' oil execs held in Venezuela were picked up by country's forces hours after Alex Saab's extradition to US - KESQ

 The extradition means Saab is now one of Maduro’s closest confidants to be available for interrogation by US officials.
 If he was to cooperate, he could significantly advance the Department of Justice case against Maduro, who is facing charges for narco-terrorism and drug trafficking in New York.

-The men detained in Venezuela, known collectively as the “CITGO 6,” consist of former executives of CITGO Petroleum Corporation who were arrested in 2017 in Caracas on embezzlement charges and had been under house arrest since May.
+The detention of the six men in Venezuela, known collectively as the “CITGO 6,” is an apparent retaliation for Saab’s extradition.
+The group consists of former executives of CITGO Petroleum Corporation who were arrested in 2017 in Caracas on embezzlement charges and had been under house arrest since May.
 They deny the charges.

+On Sunday, lawyers Jesús Loretto and María Alejandra Poleo, who have been campaigning for their release, told CNN the men are being held at the Helicoide prison in Caracas.
+The group consists of José Ángel Pereira, Gustavo Cárdenas, Jorge Toledo, José Luis Zambrano, Tomeu Vadell and Alirio José Zambrano.

+The prison has been the focus of a public health scandal in the past few days after the NGO Coalition for Human Rights and Democracy said 20 inmates have tested positive for Covid-19.

+Many of the CITGO 6 have seen their health deteriorate in the past four years as a result of their imprisonment, and their families and lawyers have expressed concern to CNN over the risks of them contracting Covid-19.

+“We have received reports that the Maduro regime has ended the house arrest of the six wrongfully detained Americans in Venezuela and moved them back to prison,” the US State Department said in a statement Sunday.
+“These six Americans and their families have suffered long enough.
+The United States continues to call for their immediate release and return to the United States.”

-The family of one of the six, José Pereira, posted a video on Twitter, shot by him shortly before being picked up, saying he and his family were “very worried” about what would happen to him following Saab’s extradition.
+The family of one of the CITGO 6, José Ángel Pereira, posted a video on Twitter, shot by him shortly before being picked up, saying he and his family were “very worried” about what would happen to him following Saab’s extradition.

 Following Saab’s extradition, the Venezuelan government accused the US of “kidnapping” a Venezuelan “diplomat,” according to a statement by the Venezuelan government.
 Last month, Saab was named as a member of the Venezuelan government negotiating team for talks in Mexico with the country’s opposition.
 As a result of the extradition, the negotiation process was suspended, according to the Venezuelan government’s chief negotiator, Jorge Rodríguez.